 - How old are your other estate planning documents?
 In many cases, it makes sense to update your Advance Directive and Durable Power of Attorney whenever you are updating your other estate planning documents in order to keep them current.
 This is true even when these documents are minimally impacted by your changed goals.

 - Has your marital status changed?
 If so, while you are modifying your trust to match your new goals, you should also add or a remove your spouse, depending on your specific circumstances.

+Have Your Goals Changed?
+Don’t Forget to Think About These Trust Modification Issues.
 Since most people creating estate plans do not have an extensive background in this highly technical and often-changing field, it is important to stay in touch with your legal advisors in order to know when a trust modification is a good idea.
 One way of keeping in contact with our firm is to sign up for our free, regular newsletter.
 This newsletter contains valuable information about creating, modifying, and administering trusts and estates in California.